Ancient-Wisdom.Co.Uk

 The Naxxar group - This group of cart-ruts is on the side of the road and is not clearly marked on the maps.
 They meander down a gentle slope

-These overheads of the Naxxar group illustrate the way in which tracks meander, although a closer look reveals an interesting feature.
+These overheads of the Naxxar group illustrate the way in which tracks meander, and a closer look reveals an interesting feature.

-An enlargement of the photo (left), reveals what appears to be a deliberate junction point between the two sets of ruts.
+On the photo (right), which is an enlargement of the photo (left), it is possible to see what appears to be a deliberate junction point between the two sets of ruts.
 This apparent connection between ruts suggests a 'design' or 'function'.

-Note: although the cart-ruts in the photo 'appear' to cater for two way 'traffic', this feature is an isolated example, and therefore presents itself more as evidence 'against' the idea that the ruts functioned for transporting goods, as features such as there would be expected to be seen frequently.
+Note: although the cart-ruts in the photo 'appear' to cater for two way 'traffic', this feature is an isolated example.

 Other photo's of the Naxxar group